Team26SWP/InnoAlias/README.md

 # InnoAlias

-This repository contains FastAPI backend for an Alias-like game.
+This repository contains a FastAPI backend for an Alias game.

 ## Structure